apollographql/hack-the-supergraph/cosmic-cove/javascript/README.md

 <details>
  <summary><h2>I want to write code...</h2></summary>

 For this station, the project for coves has already been put together for you.
 We just need to add the cavernMap data to our Cove.
-You can find the starting code in the `cosmic-cove-start` folder.
+You can find the starting code in the `cosmic-cove-start/javascript` folder.

 First, we'll need to add the appropriate [Apollo Federation directives].
 Since the cavern map is going to require location information, we'll need to add `@requires`: